 This knowledge I aim to share with you, to support your dog’s whole well being and improve your lives together.

-The key to a happy and healthy dog is looking at the complete picture to having a well rounded, calm, and confident pet.
-This involves considering the dogs whole well being - diet, health, environment, stimulation and enrichment, exercise and family life within your home.
+The key to a happy and healthy dog is to take into consideration the dogs whole well being - diet, health, environment, stimulation and enrichment, exercise and family life within your home.

 There are many schools of thought surrounding dog’s behaviour and I continually consider new fields of research and advice with continued personal development, in the form of courses, reading and experiences.

-Member of the Association for the Study of Animal Behaviour, Pet Industry Federation and Pet Professional Guild.
+Member of the Association for the Study of Animal Behaviour, International Association of Animal Behaviour Consultants, Pet Industry Federation and Pet Professional Guild.